impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-6-content.md

 A few things to call out here:

  - We got an error, but the code continued executing.
-Presumably that's because we didn't include the `fish` equivalent of [the Bash `set -e` command](https://web.archive.org/web/20230209180114/https://linuxhint.com/bash-set-e/){:target="_blank" rel="noopener"}, so the code just continues executing when it hits an error.
+Presumably that's because we didn't include the `fish` equivalent of [the Bash `set -e` command](https://web.archive.org/web/20230209180114/https://linuxhint.com/bash-set-e/){:target="_blank" rel="noopener" }, so the code just continues executing when it hits an error.
  - As the error states, `fish` array indices start at 1, not 0.
  - We were correct in our hypothesis that we can access the individual args in `argv` using array indexing syntax.